leakless21/PTZ_tracker_dumb/docs/robust_motion_detection_plan_with_refs.md

 ## Phase 2 — Global Motion Compensation (GMC) during PTZ motion

 We compensate camera motion by aligning the previous grayscale frame to the current grayscale frame using ECC at reduced resolution, warping the previous frame, computing an absolute-difference residual mask in the valid overlap region, and intersecting this residual mask with the cleaned BS mask to retain only motion inconsistent with the estimated camera motion.
+This matches standard moving-camera practice: global alignment + compensated differencing + background-model gating.

 ### Implementation details